NoyaRoeT/edu-kv/kv-edu/docs/BTree.md

 Page header
 {
-	type: Type of the node (internal or leaf)
-	numCells: number of key-value pairs stored in this page
+	type (1 byte): Type of the node (internal or leaf) numCells (2 bytes): number of key-value pairs stored in this page
-	cellOffsets: offsets to start of each key-value pair in this page
 	freeSpacePtr: offset to start of unused space
 	rightMostPtr: only for internal nodes
-}
+	cellOffsets: offsets to start of each key-value pair in this page }

 Page offset uses 4 bytes (uint32_t) => max number of pages bounded by this.